yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw.

 -   Implement DDoS protection services and enable the service for the Virtual network where Data and Web tier exists to protect the network against DDoS attacks.

+-   Implement Azure Firewall to make sure it protects and filters all the traffic coming into and going out from the Azure virtual network.

 ### Solutions for Cloud web app deployment